mui/material-ui/docs/src/pages/styles/advanced/advanced.md

 ### Does Material UI support CSP?

-Most Material UI components support a strict CSP.
+Many Material UI components support a strict CSP.
 Specifically, this means you will not need to use `'unsafe-inline'`.
-However, some components still use inline styles.
-If you use these components you must set `'unsafe-inline'` in the `style-src` directive.
+However, some components still use inline styles which require that `'unsafe-inline'` is set in the `style-src` directive.
+To test if your CSP is compatible with the components used in your project, you can use [Content-Security-Policy-Report-Only](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy-Report-Only).

-As of this writing, the components known to use inline styles include:

-- Autocomplete
-- ButtonBase
-- CardMedia
-- CircularProgress
-- Collapse
-- Fade
-- GridList
-- Grow
-- LinearProgress
-- Modal
-- Skeleton
-- Slider
-- SpeedDial
-- SwipeableDrawer
-- Tabs
-- TextareaAutosize
-- Zoom

 Updating Material UI to fully support a strict CSP is being tracked in [#19938](https://github.com/mui-org/material-ui/issues/19938).

 ### How does one implement CSP?